All I know is that I don't know.

 My MySpace Space

 Hola, amigos.
-It's been awhile since I rapped at ya.
-Things are OK.
+It's been awhile since I last rapped at you, but, rest assured that I am still alive.
+Merely uninspired.

 Comments by: YACCS